WebDevEtc/BlogEtc/README.md

 # Next version - coming soon

  - A rewrite of a lot of the code will be released soon.
 The work for this is now on the `blogetc-next-version` branch.
 Code there is liable to change.
  - May 2020: I am importing some of the changes from next version (including tests).
 I am slowly introducing these new features.
 Tests currently have a few skipped tests just to make migration of test code later a bit easier.
+All changes will be fully backwards compatible during the next few releases.

 This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.